-I include dwg in several AutoCAD tips/tutorial posts.
-So you can try it by your self without drawing it from scratch.
-But I just realize that you might not using the same version as me.
-You might not be able to open the dwg.
+I include DWG in several AutoCAD tips/tutorial posts.
+So you can try it by yourself without drawing it from scratch.
+But I just realize that you might not be using the same version as me.
+You might not be able to open the DWG.
 But don’t worry, you still can use it!

-First, let’s take a look to DWG file version.
+About Autodesk file version, let’s take a look at DWG file version.

 You will see AutoCAD 2007, 2004, 2000, and R14.
 Where’s the rest of it?
 Where’s my 2009, 2008?